 Infant of Prague/Mary on the moon

-Safety reminder to protect your eyes: Use dark mode if that is better for you and try a screen projector for your computer.
+Safety reminder to protect your eyes: On your computer, use dark mode if that is better for your eyes and try a screen projector for your computer.
 Via projecting the computer screen onto a wall, the computer user does not have to stare directly at a screen.
 The author has composed this article both with the use of a projector and with the computer in dark mode.
 For him, that set up is much, much easier on his eyes: The projector alone is much easier.
 The projector in dark mode is much, much easier.
 (However, such a set up requires a light-colored wall or other suitable area on which to project, adequate distance to project the screen, and a room that is dark enough.
 Lastly, even if you do not have eye trouble now due to computer and mobile device use, that eye trouble could start in the future.
 Therefore, using a computer projector might be the way to prevent eye trouble before it happens.)

-Illuminating, heavenly message from soul of Saint Teresa of Jesus reveals a new use for the Infant of Prague Chaplet: Very surprisingly, the Chaplet is also a fertility device to help conceive a boy! . . .
+Illuminating, heavenly message from soul of Saint Teresa of Jesus reveals a hidden use for the Infant of Prague Chaplet: Very surprisingly, the Chaplet is also a fertility device to help conceive a boy! . . .
 Amazingly, that otherworldly message from Santa Teresa ultimately revealed what must be the primeoriginalfertility-related meaning of one ancient icon of Mary: her stepping on the crescent moon!
 Wow!

-Visionary and author: Mark Gruber
+Visionary and author: Mark (Max) Gruber

 Above: Front and back of the opened prayer card at which I was staring when Saint Teresa spoke to me.